 \textbf{\textit{Whether the application-specific compilers bring better performance for quantum simulation and QAOA?}} Fig.~\ref{fig:specific_router} shows the advantage of the domain-specific compiler compared to the general compiler.
 For quantum simulation, the domain-specific compiler reduces the 2-Q gate count by 1.5$\times$ and the circuit depth by 8.8$\times$.
 For QAOA, the domain-specific compiler reduces the 2-Q gate count by 2.8$\times$ and the circuit depth by 10.1$\times$.
 The advantages come from domain-specific heuristics that minimize the circuit depth.

 \textbf{\textit{How scalable is the \name?}} We test \name with a large number of qubits to show its scalability.
 For the QAOA problem, we choose random graphs with edge $p=0.5$.
-It takes 1.51s, 10.75s and 129.50s to compile 500, 1000, and 2000 qubits.
+It takes 1.51s, 10.75s, and 129.50s to compile 500, 1000, and 2000 qubits.
 For quantum simulation problems, we choose 100 random Pauli strings.
-It takes 6.91s, 14.28s and 30.48s to compile 500, 1000, and 2000 qubits.
-For general circuits, we generate random circuits with a depth of 10 and it takes 2.64s, 8.70s and 32.31s to compile 500, 1000, and 2000 qubits.
+It takes 6.91s, 14.28s, and 30.48s to compile 500, 1000, and 2000 qubits.
+We generate random circuits with a depth of 10 for general circuits, and it takes 2.64s, 8.70s, and 32.31s to compile 500, 1000, and 2000 qubits.
 The fast speed proves that \name is scalable and can handle large-scale problems.